mladvladimir/clj-spin/README.md

 # clj-spin

-A simple clojure wrapper library around [SPIN API] (http://topbraid.org/spin/api/).
+A simple clojure wrapper library around [SPIN API] (http://topbraid.org/spin/api/) inspired and dependent on [yesparql](https://github.com/joelkuiper/yesparql).
-The purpose of project is to experiment with SPIN and Clojure and it's under active development ...
+The aim of this project is to experiment with SPIN API and Clojure.
+It's under active development ...

 ## Usage
-### Parsing and convert queries
+### Parse and convert queries
-Significant parts of [yesparql](https://github.com/joelkuiper/yesparql) library are used in this examples since clj-spin is dependent on.
 Create SPARQL query string:
 ```
 ;; create sparql query string